christophriepe/cassandra-retro/3_lab/README.md

 ## Types

-An overview of the different laboratory values represented in the data set together with important key figures.
+An overview of all laboratory values represented in the dataset along with their key figures.

 | ID   | Name      | Description                               | Dimension | N       |
 | :--- | :-------- | :---------------------------------------- | :-------- | :------ |